taquiles/nuagesdr/README.md

 ![ERD](https://github.com/taquiles/nuagesdr/blob/master/docs/ERD-NuagesDR.png)

-# Requisits and Configuration
+# Requisites and Configuration

   1. To run this showcase, and for better compliance with tests done, verify if the following versions are installed:

   * Python and pip: 6.3.1
   * node : 6.10.3
+  * *virtualenv* installed

-  2. In order to configure data access *settings.py* must updated
+  2. In order to configure database access *settings.py* must updated

   	2.1.
 Configure the database name (*DATABASES.NAME*);
   	2.2.
 Update *user* and *password* with right permissions  (*DATABASES.USER* and *DATABASES.PASSWORD*);